Anergha/Anergha/README.md

 - 🌱 A self driven passionate Software Engineer,pursued bachelor's degree in Computer Science and Engineering

-- 🏢 I’m currently working as System Engineer at IBM
+- 🏢 I’m currently working at IBM

 - 👨‍💻All of my projects are available at [github](https://github.com/Anergha?tab=repositories)